 This was a short lived four platform interchange station just south of Dalrymple Junction.
 The platforms were short.

-This is a closed station south west of Dalrymple Junction and north west of Dalrymple itself.
+This is a closed station south west of Dalrymple Junction and a mile north west of Dalrymple itself at Carcluie.
 The station was originally a single platform on the single track line to Maybole, the platform being on the north/west side of the line.

 This is a five arch double track viaduct carrying one track.